-Often times I decline taking on custody cases from potential new clients because Toronto courts, where I practise, lacks jurisdiction for custody or access and as such I advise those potential clients to retain a lawyer in the jurisdiction where the child resides to commence proceedings in that jurisdiction.
+Often times I decline taking on child custody cases from potential new clients because Toronto courts, where I practise, lacks jurisdiction for child custody or child access and as such I advise those potential clients to retain a lawyer in the jurisdiction where the child resides to commence proceedings in that jurisdiction.

 Section 22 of the Children’s Law Reform Act 2009, RSO 1990, c C.12, provides the authority for jurisdiction in custody and access areas.
 The sections states that: